lavanet/lava/x/pairing/README.md

 #### Freeze

 Freeze Mode enables the Provider to temporarily suspend their node's operation during maintenance to avoid bad Quality of Service (QoS).
 Freeze/Unfreeze is applied on the next Epoch.
-The Provider can initiate multiple Freeze actions, but only one Freeze-per-chain can be take effect at a time.
+The Provider can initiate multiple Freeze actions with one command.

 ### Pairing